Easy-to-read medicine information about iron supplements – what they are, how to take them safely and possible side effects.

 How to take iron supplements

-- Iron supplements are best taken on an empty stomach (usually if taken 1 hour before or 2 hours after meals).
-If stomach upset occurs, you may take this medication with food.
+- Take on an empty stomach: Iron supplements are best taken on an empty stomach (usually 1 hour before or 2 hours after meals).
+But, if you get an upset stomach or you feel sick (queasy), you can take this medication with food.

-- Avoid taking antacids, dairy products, tea, or coffee within 2 hours before or after this medication because they will decrease its effectiveness.
+- Iron interacts with foods and beverages: Avoid having dairy products (milk), tea, coffee or antacids within 2 hours before or after this medication because they decrease its effectiveness.

-- Take tablets or capsules with a full glass of water.
-Do not lie down for 10 minutes after taking your tablet or capsule dose.
+- Tablets or capsules can irritate your gut: Take your iron tablets or capsules with a full glass of water.
+Do not lie down for at least 10 minutes after taking your dose.

-- If you are taking the liquid form for adults, carefully measure the dose using a special measuring device or spoon.
+- Measure you dose carefully: If you are taking the liquid form for adults, carefully measure the dose using a special measuring device or spoon.
 Do not use a household spoon because you may not get the correct dose.
-Mix the dose in a glass of water or juice, and drink the mixture through a straw to prevent staining the teeth.

 - It is not harmful if you miss a dose of your iron supplement.
 If you miss a dose, just take your next dose at the right time.
 Do not take double the dose.